MuscleSpark/nico-shadow-of-the-wolf/source/content/Nico's Shadow of the Wolf/NPCs/Lord Castor-Eyros (He-They).md

-- House of Smoke
+#HouseOfSmoke #He/They
+- Great Artist
 - Seemed to like us
--